 Californians have made the most significant contribution to support both Operation Iraqi Freedom and Operation Enduring Freedom, both in numbers and in casualties.
 The federal government has taken our citizens and used them, and it is now time for our president and Congress to step up and honor California's response to our nation's call.

-Right now, congress has introduced bipartisan legislation to overhaul and expand the benefits available to our men and women in the armed forces.
-Characterized as a G.I.
-Bill for the 21st century, it would not match the generosity provided to the veterans of the Second World War, but would dramatically increase funding for educational benefits, including specialized trade and technical training and veterans' housing and entrepreneurial opportunities.
+Garamendi supports an improved G.I.
+Bill for the 21st century.
+It would not match the generosity provided to the veterans of the Second World War, but would dramatically increase funding for educational benefits, including specialized trade and technical training and veterans' housing and entrepreneurial opportunities.